backand/docs/docs/getting_started/sdk2/index.md

 ## CRUD

-To fetch, create, and filter rows, from an object, say `items`, the CRUD functions in BackandService, should receive 'items' as their first argument:
+To fetch, create, and filter rows, from an object, say 'items', the CRUD functions in BackandService, should receive 'items' as their first argument:

 ```